 We were on our way to neighboring Connecticut, nicknamed both the “Nutmeg” and the “Constitution State.”
-No sooner than we were in the outskirts of New York City, the landscape changed.
+No sooner than we were in the outskirts of the metropolis, the landscape changed.
 Buildings were supplanted by green rolling hills.
 The terrain began to become mountainous.
 The air felt fresher and cooler.

 Unlike in the Midwest, where interstates stretch for miles on end without a bend in sight, in the northeastern part of the U.S., the road system runs zigzag, crisscrossed by exits on both sides.
 It’s very confusing.

 After about a 90-minute ride, we were cruising through the undulating topography of northwestern Connecticut.
 We snaked and meandered through the hilly roadways until we reached our destination: New Milford.

 This quaint town, nestled in the Candlewood Mountains, has many a claim to fame.
 It’s rich in scenic beauty.
 It offers an excellent quality of life.
 It’s close to, and well-connected with the region’s commercial and industrial hubs, being only 70 miles from New York, 100 miles from Newark, and 150 miles from Boston.

 Pretty as a picture, New Milford has another draw: it’s where a segment of “Mr. Deeds” (2002) was filmed.
 I stumbled upon this cool nugget of information when I was out exploring the town’s cultural side.
 It’s easy to tell that its residents live the good life.
 Every three miles, there’s a liquor store that sells an assortment of the fun and the fine—everything from six-pack beers to fine Italian Chianti.